Symmetrization Weighted Binary Cross-Entropy: Modeling Perceptual Asymmetry for Human-Consistent Neural Edge Detection: Experiments

-\begin{itemize} \item Each training image is recursively split into halves until both its height and width are below 640 pixels\footnote{An exception is made for NYUD2, accounting for its data number, which is not split.}. \item Training data is augmented via 4 rotations and horizontal flipping. \item Noiseless data is also included. \item During training, $320 \times 320$ patches are randomly cropped and refreshed every 5 epochs to increase diversity. \item Predictions are made on patches of $320\times 320$ resolution and merged post hoc. \end{itemize}
+\textbf{Data processing:} Each training image is recursively split into halves until both its height and width are below 640 pixels.
+An exception is made for NYUD2, which is not split, accounting for its data number, to prevent it from containing many more images than others, and save computational cost.
+Training data is augmented via 4 rotations and horizontal flipping, and noiseless data is also included.
+During training, $320 \times 320$ patches are randomly cropped and refreshed every 5 epochs to increase diversity.
+Predictions are made on patches of $320\times 320$ resolution and merged post hoc.